FrancescBars/Magma-funcions-on-Quotient-Modular-Curves/README.md

 print genusquotientcurve; // Return the genus of the quotient modular curve X0(N)/WN prec := 30; // Number of coefficients of the q-expansion HH := JacobianDecompositionQuotientX0NWN(N, TN, prec, t);
-print HH[1]; // Returns 11111111111111 implying that the function obtained que Q-Jacobian decomposition print HH[2]; // List the modular forms with q-expansion that are factor of the Jacobian, (could appear repeated if some factor of the Jacobian can appeared repeated) print HH[3]; // List the number fields of the list of modular forms given in HH[2], with the same order that appear HH[2] p:=3;// A prime number not dividing the level N
+print HH[1]; // Returns 11111111111111 implying that the Magma function obtains the Q-Jacobian decomposition print HH[2]; // List the modular forms with q-expansion that are factor of the Jacobian, (could appear repeated if some factor of the Jacobian can appeared repeated) print HH[3]; // List the number fields of the list of modular forms given in HH[2], with the same order that appear HH[2] p:=3;// A prime number not dividing the level N